Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 How Many Episodes Are There, and Where Can You Watch Bonkers?

-Bonkers ran for 65 episodes, all packed into that 1993 to 1994 window on the Disney Afternoon.
+The Bonkers cartoon ran for 65 episodes, all packed into that 1993 to 1994 window on the Disney Afternoon.
 After the original run it bounced through reruns and eventually landed on Toon Disney until 2004, then disappeared for years.
+For a long time the only way to revisit it was grainy uploads online.

 Until that happens, we have Disney+, the retro games, and our memories of that hyperactive bobcat to keep the siren wailing.